 One of the best things to do in Vientiane, Laos is visit Buddha Park.
 I read a lot about it, but information on how to get there by bus was a bit vague.
 So here’s exactly how to get to Buddha Park by bus!

 But first, what is Buddha Park?
-Located about 25km out of Vientiane on the banks of the Mekong River, It’s a small area filled with lots of Buddhist statues of all shapes and sizes.
+Located about 25km out of Vientiane on the banks of the Mekong River, It’s a small sculpture park filled with lots of Buddhist statues of all shapes and sizes.
 It includes a huge reclining Buddha and, strangely, it also includes many Hindu figures.
-Also known as Xieng Khuan, it was built in 1958 by a monk who had studied both Buddhism and Hinduism, explaining the unusual combination of statues.
+Also known as Xieng Khuan Buddha Park, it was built in 1958 by Bunleua Sulilat, a monk who had studied both Buddhism and Hinduism, explaining the unusual combination of statues.

-Along with the reclining Buddha, one of the other big pieces is a dome like structure that can be entered and climbed, with great photo opportunities over the whole park from the top.
+Along with the reclining Buddha, one of the other big pieces is a dome like structure (think giant pumpkin!) that can be entered and climbed, with great opportunities for photos over the whole park from the top.
 There is also a narrow pyramid-like structure at the opposite end of the park in the trees, and some fantastic many-armed statues of all kinds.